kgshv/smarty/README.md

 ## Daily / weekly reports

-Edit `daily.py` to specity your channel name, and add it to your crontab and have smarty post stats.
+Edit `daily.py` to specify your channel name, and add it to your crontab and have smarty post stats.
 This part is in dev mode, will be updated soon.